Limmud Core Values

-Limmud in Sydney is managed overall by a Board, set up a few years ago and tasked with issues that are typically not specific to a particularly Limmud event – planning, policy, budgets, troubleshooting etc. Like the rest of Limmud, the Board is also made up of volunteers passionate about what Limmud offers our community.
+Limmud in Sydney is managed overall by a Board, tasked with issues that are typically not specific to a particularly Limmud event – planning, policy, budgets, troubleshooting etc. Like the rest of Limmud, the Board is also made up of volunteers passionate about what Limmud offers our community.

 Limmud Sydney Presenter Guidelines

-We receive a lot of questions that relate one way or another to the core value above, “Arguments for the Sake of Heaven”.
+We receive a lot of questions that relate in one way or another to one of the core values above, ‘Arguments for the Sake of Heaven’.
 We are blessed to live in a community where many of us are not shy about giving feedback…

-As a result we have spent a long time thinking through how to handle these issues.
-One of our challenges has been how to apply the Limmud core values to specific situations.
+As a result, we have spent a long time thinking through how to handle these issues and apply the Limmud core values to specific situations.
 Being a volunteer-based endeavour means we seek to include our volunteers as we grapple with these situations, and this involvement is something about which we are uncompromising.
 We know what makes sense today may not make sense with different people and different circumstances tomorrow.
 We commit ourselves to making Limmud a challenging, enlightening and positive place in our community.

 We have developed the following information and guidelines to address some of the challenges we have, and continue to deal with.

 Limmud is a huge meeting place of the community and we are typically inundated with people wanting to present.
-However, there is no “right” to present at Limmud.
-We review all session proposals which are submitted and carefully assess whether any appear to be inconsistent with our core values or might breach our guidelines.
+However, there is no ‘right’ to present at Limmud.
+We review all applications and carefully assess whether any sessions appear to be inconsistent with our core values or might breach our guidelines.
 We also have practical restrictions in terms of presenter slots, and we seek to put together a balanced and interesting program.
-For example, if we have too many people wanting to present on broadly the same area then we have to be selective.
-At other times we have made the judgement call to reject a session on the grounds that the session was likely to be polemical rather than educational.
-We have even had proposed sessions from what we had reason to believe were representatives of cults!
-Oftentimes there will be some in our community who don’t like the judgements and decisions made, but we recognise that this comes with the territory and we do make a point of trying to be respectful even when we disagree.
+For example, if we have too many people applying to present on broadly the same area then we have to be selective.
+At other times we have made the judgement call to reject a session on the grounds that it was likely to be polemical rather than educational.
+We have even had sessions proposed by representatives of cults!
+There will always be some in our community who disagree with the decisions made, but we recognise that this comes with the territory and we do make a point of trying to be respectful even when we disagree.

-In particular the topic of Israel is one that can be a magnet for passionate opinions and disagreement.
+In particular, Israel is a topic that can be a magnet for passionate opinions and disagreement.
 We understand that Jews who care about Israel can and will hold different views.
 We believe it is critical that when people disagree, they engage civilly and assume and respect the good faith of others.
 In general we seek to maintain high standards of civility in language and behaviour when we discuss all matters within the Jewish community.

 Limmud offers a space where adults can make informed decisions about which topics and presenters they want to listen to and engage with.
-We are an organisation that seeks to encourage healthy, vigorous and broad debate.
+We seek to encourage healthy, vigorous and broad debate.
 We will not, however, provide a space for people to present who promote or actively support boycotts and sanctions against the State of Israel.

 How do we handle Programming disputes?